 I then contacted MABS myself and was put in touch with a lovely lady.
 It was phone conversations for a few months as I needed to get copies of a few things, such as bank statements, mortgage statements and all the correspondence from my building society.

-I met MABS in person in May and even after the first meeting I felt a little of the stress easing away as MABS dealt directly with the building society on my behalf, which put an end to all the letters telling me I owed arrears dropping on my door mat, that in itself was a huge thing because the letters weren’t nice and were very upsetting to read.
+I met MABS in person in May and even after the first meeting I felt a little of the stress easing away as MABS dealt directly with the building society on my behalf.
+This put an end to all the letters telling me I owed arrears dropping on my doormat, that in itself was a huge thing because the letters weren’t nice and were very upsetting to read.

 After 3 meetings with MABS, and thanks to all their amazing work, the building society restructured my mortgage, and offered me monthly payments that I could afford, I have been paying the new amounts now for the last 2 months and can’t believe that I am now sleeping the complete night and even have money in my pocket.